C-LavonM/C-LavonM/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on ...Getting better and better at coding
-- 🌱 I’m currently learning ...Backend coding.
+- 🌱 I’m currently learning ...Backend coding
 - 👯 I’m looking to collaborate on ...not sure yet but anything that can help me continue perfecting my skills
 - 🤔 I’m looking for help with ... backend coding.
 - 💬 Ask me about ...gaming, books, music.